Hezy4/JarvisText/README.md

 Okay, I had some requests to add a Jarvis with keyboard input instead of voice, so here you are!

-# Version 1.1

-Added hotword detection (only works if 'Jarvis' is in the sentence) to ignore background noise.

 # This project took a year of work.
 Spread it around!
 # Installation
 ```